dfaker/VR-reversal/README.md

 - Download the 360plugin.lua from this repo.
 - Play a video using the plugin with the command: `mpv --script=360plugin.lua videoFile.mp4`

+If you want to save the videos rather than just watch them you'll need a recent version of ffmpeg from https://ffmpeg.org/ but it's not needed just for viewing.

 Alternatively rather than typing the command `mpv --script=360plugin.lua videoFile.mp4` on the command line, you may choose to:

 - Place mpv.exe and 360plugin.lua in the same folder.